Which City is Best to Live in Portugal? Pros and Cons of Each City

 Braga’s housing market shows impressive affordability:

-• One-bedroom apartment (city center): €400-500
+• One-bedroom apartment (city centre): €400-500

-• Three-bedroom apartment (city center): €600-800
+• Three-bedroom apartment (city centre): €600-800

-• Utilities for standard apartment: €111 monthly
+• Utilities for a standard apartment: €111 monthly

 Braga ranks among Europe’s safest cities, making it even more appealing.
 Portugal stands as the world’s fourth safest country based on the 2021 Global Peace Index.
 This creates a secure environment that attracts families and retirees.